-The Evaluation Sciences Unit (ESU) in the Stanford Department of Medicine, Division of Primary Care and Population Health, is seeking a Biostatistician 2 to consult with investigators, refine research questions, define hypotheses, design studies and devise analysis plans.
-The vision of the ESU is to inform the delivery of high quality, coordinated, patient/family-centered care through embedded health care delivery research.
-Most of our projects and studies use mixed methods.
-This individual will be responsible for consulting with clinicians, quantitative data acquisition, management and analysis.
-They will work with clinicians and senior statistician(s) to implement analysis plans and publish findings.
-Duties also include presenting results orally to clinical investigators.
-This person will also provide guidance to clinical investigators on design and analysis issues.
+The Stanford Pain Division in the Department of Anesthesiology, Perioperative and Pain Medicine at Stanford University is seeking a full-time Biostatistician 2 to be with some independence, consult with investigators to refine research questions, define hypotheses, design studies and devise analysis plans.
+Work with senior statistician(s) to implement analysis plan and publish findings.
+Present results orally to clinical investigators.
+Provide guidance to clinical investigators on design and analysis issues.

 - Create analytic files with detailed documentation.

 - Select appropriate statistical tools for addressing a given research question.

 - Implement data analysis through statistical programming.
 Generation of descriptive summary statistics, generation of presentation- and publication-quality charts and tables